sievericcardo/greenhouse_dt_project/HOWTORUN.md

   - It will contain some triples with the predicate `PlantToWater_plantId`.
 The object of each of this triple is the id of a plant to be watered.
 - Retrieve, using the SPARQL query, the `PlantToWater_plantId` objects from the lifted state (which are the ids of the plants to be watered)
 - If there are plants to be watered it will trigger the actuation system for each of them.
 The trigger is done by:
-  - Connecting via SSH to the actuator controlling the pump in the greenhouse
+  - Connecting via SSH to the Actuator controlling the pump in the greenhouse
   - Executing the command to start the pump

 ### Self-adaptation